Cup-Of-JavaScript/Python-Intro-II/assignments.md

 ```

 Create a function called `get_people()` that accepts a list of people.
 Use a list comprehension
-to return the names of people that are over 15 years old.
+to return the names of people that are equal to or greater than 15 years old.

 Usage:
 ```